 DC Motor | Brushless DC Motor | Types of DC Motor | Speed Control of DC Motor | DC Motor Speed Control | Working Principle of DC Motor | DC Motor Diagram | Principle of DC Motor

-The principle of a DC motor is based on the interaction between the magnetic field and the electric current flowing through the rotor.
+DC Motor Working Principle is based on the interaction between the magnetic field and the electric current flowing through the rotor.
 When a current-carrying conductor is placed in a magnetic field, it experiences a force that generates rotational motion.
 In a DC motor, the stator produces a magnetic field, and the rotor carries the current that interacts with the magnetic field, generating a torque that rotates the motor shaft.

 The basic principle of electromagnetic induction is utilized in a DC motor, where a current-carrying conductor in a magnetic field experiences a force, known as the Lorentz force, that causes it to move.
 This principle is also used in other types of motors, such as AC (Alternating Current) motors.